mikelhamer/awesome-cordova-plugins/DEVELOPER.md

-# Ionic Native Developer Guide
+# Awesome Cordova Developer Guide

-This is a short guide on creating new plugin wrappers for Ionic Native.
+This is a short guide on creating new plugin wrappers for Awesome Cordova.

 ## Creating Plugin Wrappers